phelipetls/blog/content/posts/getting-salesforce-reports-with-vba/index.md

 It returns a bunch of XML in the response, but we will only need the session id (a JWT) inside of it.
 This is what the function below does.

-From here onwards, we will need to authenticate every request by passing the header `Authorizaion: Bearer $sessionId`.
+From here onwards, we will need to authenticate every request by passing the header `Authorization: Bearer $sessionId`.

 ```vb
 Function SalesforceLogin(Username As String, _